SYNERGY WING CHUN

 What are the benefits?

 You will begin to notice improvements in your balance, coordination and postural alignment.
-You start to become more aware of how to centre yourself mentally and how applying the correct body mechanics will naturally help you release and let go of any unwanted tension, leaving your body in a state of healthy relaxation.
+You start to become more aware of how to centre yourself physically and how to apply the correct body mechanics.
+You will learn how to use the mind to release and let go of unwanted tension, aligning your posture in a way that encourages a state of physical and mental relaxation.

 Meditative state calms emotions and balances your energy field.